Foreign transaction fees and how to avoid them

 Employee travel expenses: $10,000 × 3% = $300

-Beyond these visible charges, businesses may encounter other hidden costs, such as FX markups on currency conversions.
-Additionally, it’s important to consider how long international bank transfers take and potential delayed bank transfers, as timing can also affect your overall costs and cash flow.
+Beyond these visible charges, businesses may encounter other hidden costs, such as foreign exchange (FX) markups on currency conversions.
+Additionally, it’s essential to consider the duration of international bank transfers and potential delays, as timing can significantly impact your overall costs and cash flow.

 How to avoid foreign transaction fees